 Paying for Your Degree

-The Master of Engineering degree is self-funded; however, a number of full tuition fellowships, partial tuition scholarships, and graduate teaching/research support options are offered each year.
+The Master of Engineering degree is self-funded; however, a limited number of full tuition fellowships, partial tuition scholarships, and graduate teaching/research support options are offered each year.
 See below for more details.

 Learn more about the tuition rates for the Master of Engineering for this current academic year.